HenokA22/Pong-Game/README.md

 # Pong game
-A interactive game that requires the uses of paddles to move a ball around the screen.
+An interactive game that requires the use of paddles to move a ball around the screen.
-An user has the choice to play against a CPU or with another individual.
+A user can play against a CPU or with another individual.